Heatmap¶

 Save Heatmap¶

-For saved heatmaps, you can:
+For already saved heatmaps, you can:

-Note: In the shared heatmap snapshot page
+In the shared heatmap snapshot page:

-- Shared heatmap snapshots cannot be resaved;
+- Shared heatmap snapshots cannot be saved again;

 - Application switching is not supported;

-- Opening in the explorer is not supported;
+- Opening in the Explorer is not supported;

 - Clicking session replays is not supported.